MakeSchool-Tutorials/SA-2015-Games-Additional-Resources/P8-In-App-Purchase/content.md

             }
         }

 Reviewing the code reveals another value for the *transactionState* to be in.
 The extra state to be aware of is _.Restored_.
-Any IAP that is non-consumable has to have a mechanism to restore it.
-Apple will not approve an app that does not have this.
+Any IAP that is non-consumable has to have a mechanism to restore it.  **Apple will not approve an app that does not have this**.
 Fortunately, there is a straightforward way to initiate the restoration.
+Using the same *SKPaymentQueue* singleton from before, call the function _restoreCompletedTransactions()_ to begin the restoration process.
+Don't forget to add an observer before starting the restoration.

         //called by you, to start restore purchase process func attemptRestorePurchase() {